voidagency/vactory_starter_kit/modules/vactory_reminder/README.md

 ## Add a reminder task to queue
 The module expose a service to add new tasks to reminder queue:

-    // Reminder consumer ID (This will be used to get date interval from
-    // module settings), based on above example the date interval is +1 hour.
-    $consumer_id = 'vactory_academy_inscription_mail';
     // Reminder plugin ID.
     $plugin_id = 'mail';
     // Extra data example with an exact date case.